Post-Doctoral Fellowships and Research: Application Guidelines

 Links to the relevant website, current, and past deadlines are listed below.
 Past deadlines show roughly when the next deadline for the programme is likely to be, but do check the website for details.

-British Academy International Fellowships 2024 (Closed)
+British Academy International Fellowships 2025

-British Academy Postdoctoral Fellowships 2024-25
+British Academy Postdoctoral Fellowships 2024-25 (now closed)

 The Faculty of Classics invites applications for the British Academy’s Postdoctoral Fellowship scheme.
 The scheme funds three years of research on a topic of the applicant’s choice, hosted by a UK higher education institution.
 To determine if you are eligible to apply, please refer to the guidance notes on the British Academy website.
 Applications should be submitted by email to the Classics Research Officer by 1 August 2024.
 Supported cases will be submitted to the University's Research Office by 2nd September 2024.
 The School of Arts and Humanities is holding an online information session for applicants on 25 July at 2pm; you can register to attend here